-Anyone can contact Capital Caring to request a free evaluation from a hospice specialist to see if hospice is the right option for themselves or their loved ones.
+Anyone can contact Capital Caring Health to request a free evaluation from a hospice specialist to see if hospice is the right option for themselves or their loved ones.
 An official referral is made when you and your doctor decide you would like to receive hospice care.
 In general, the process for starting hospice care is as follows:

 - The person’s doctor and the hospice medical director confirm that the person has a serious illness and is expected to die in six months or less

 - The person elects the hospice benefit according to his or her insurance coverage and selects a hospice

 - A hospice referral specialist will review the details with you and confirm that the focus of care will be on relief of distressing symptoms and adding support for you and your loved ones.

 Sign up to start care now, or call our 24-hour care line at 800-869-2136.